RobertMcCarthy97/rrc_phase2/README.md

 ## Train in Simulation

-**WARNING:** Our does not succesfully solve the Phase 2 rearrange dice task.
+**WARNING:** Our method does not succesfully solve the Phase 2 rearrange dice task.

 To train in simulation using domain randomization: